Brunswick rifle

+It was introduced into British service in 1836 and remained as the standard service rifle up until 1851, when it was partially replaced by the Minié rifle before both began to be replaced by Pattern 1853 Enfield rifled musket.

 History

 The Brunswick rifle was one of several designs submitted to replace the Baker rifle.
 Unlike the Baker rifle, the Brunswick rifle used a special round ball with raised ribs that fit into two spiraling grooves in the barrel.

-During its evaluation, it was noted that the Brunswick's unique round meant that the Brunswick rifle could not fire the standard British paper cartridges in use at the time.
-The rifle was also noted as being very heavy, and that it fired a relatively low velocity round.
-Despite these detriments, the rifle performed much better than expected, and the Master-General of Ordnance ordered the rifle to be produced with a 30 in barrel of .654 in caliber.
-The new rifle was designed to accept a bayonet, though the design was changed with the mounting moved farther back since experience had shown that the Baker rifle could not be fired with its bayonet fixed.
+During its evaluation, it was noted that the Brunswick's unique round meant the Brunswick rifle could not fire the standard British paper cartridges in use at the time.
+The rifle was also noted as being very heavy, and fired a relatively low velocity round.
+Despite these detriments, the rifle performed much better than expected, and the Master-General of Ordnance ordered it to be produced with a 30 in barrel of .654 in caliber.
+The new rifle was designed to accept a bayonet, though the design was changed with the mounting moved further back since experience had shown that the Baker rifle could not be fired with its bayonet fixed.

 In December 1836, trials were conducted to compare the Brunswick rifle against the Baker rifle.
 The Brunswick rifle proved to be equally accurate at shorter ranges, and more accurate at longer ranges.
 The Brunswick rifle also proved to require less cleaning than the Baker rifle.
-Evaluators also noted that the simplified two groove design of the Brunswick was likely to have a longer service life than the barrel of the Baker, and the Brunswick rifle was noted as being very rugged overall.
+Evaluators also noted that the simplified two groove design of the Brunswick was likely to have a longer service life than the barrel of the Baker, and the Brunswick rifle was said to be very rugged overall.
 In January 1837, the rifle was approved for production.

 Almost immediately, the caliber was changed from 0.654 in to 0.704 in under a new program of standardization.
 An altered pattern was submitted in August 1837, and the first bulk order of 1000 rifles was given on 25 October 1837.
-In January the following year, it became apparent that 600 of these would be required urgently for Col. Brown's Battalion of the Rifle Brigade and that the Enfield factory would not be able to supply them in time.
+In January the following year, it became apparent that 600 of these would be required urgently for Col. Brown's Battalion of the Rifle Brigade and the Enfield factory would not be able to supply them in time.
 Thus the whole order was put out to the trade in London at a charge of 38s per rifle.
 The first Brunswick rifles were made by the following gunmakers: